haroonwaves/ramifyjs/app/content/docs/guides/persistence.md

 	} catch (error) {
 		console.error('Persistence failed:', error);
 		// IMPORTANT: If persistence fails, you may need to update/revert
-		// the stale data in Ramify DB to keep it in sync with your storage.
+		// the stale data in Ramify JS to keep it in sync with your storage.
 	}
 });